sapana-roehampton/OS-Coursework/week2.md

 ### 2.3 Mandatory Access Control (MAC)

 - Use **AppArmor** (Ubuntu’s default MAC system)
-- Check which AppArmor profiles are loaded and enforced
+- Verify which AppArmor profiles are currently active/loaded and enforcement mode
-- Ensure that key services (e.g. SSH, any future web service) have appropriate AppArmor profiles
+- Ensure that essential key services (such as, SSH, any future web service) are protected by appropriate AppArmor profiles
 - Learn how to view AppArmor logs to detect blocked actions

 ### 2.4 Automatic Updates

 - Install and configure unattended-upgrades
 - Enable automatic security updates
-- Verify that configuration files are correct and that upgrade logs are being written
+- Verify and confirm that configuration files are accurate and upgrade logs are being generated

 ### 2.5 User and Privilege Management

-- Create a non-root administrative user (already done in Week 1 install)
+- Create a non-root administrative user (done in Week 1 install)
-- Ensure this user is in the sudo group with least-privilege usage
+- Confirm that the user belongs to the sudo group, with least-privilege uaccess
 - Disable or lock direct root login where appropriate
 - Use strong, unique passwords on all accounts

 ### 2.6 Network Security

 - Keep the server inside the VirtualBox NAT network (no direct exposure to the internet)
-- Only run services that are necessary for coursework (no extra daemons)
+- Only run the services that are needed for coursework
 - Regularly check open ports using ss -tuln or netstat
 - Later, configure fail2ban to protect against SSH brute-force attacks

-This checklist will be used in later weeks to verify security configuration.
+This checklist will be used in later weeks to confirm security settings.

 ## 3. Threat Model

-In this coursework my server runs inside a local VirtualBox NAT network, so it is not exposed directly to the internet.
-However, there are still realistic threats that I need to consider.
+For this coursework my server operated within a local VirtualBox NAT network, which means that it is not exposed directly to the internet.
+However, there still remains some realistic threats that must be taken into account.

 ### Threat 1 – Brute-force SSH attacks

 **Description:**
-If SSH is misconfigured (for example, password login allowed from anywhere), an attacker could repeatedly try many passwords until one works.
+If SSH is improperly set up (such as permitting password login from any location) an intruder might repeatedly attempt passwords until a successful one is found.

 **Impact:**
-The attacker could gain remote access to the server, read or modify files, install malware, or disrupt the system.
+The intruder might obtain control over the server, view or alter files deploy malicious software or interfere with the system.

 **Mitigations:**

-- Disable password-based SSH login and use **key-based authentication only**
+- Disable password-based SSH login and use key-based authentication only
 - Restrict SSH access to just my workstation IP using firewall rules
-- Install and configure **fail2ban** to ban IP addresses that show repeated failed SSH logins
+- Install and configure fail2ban to ban IP addresses that show repeated failed SSH logins
 - Regularly review SSH logs (/var/log/auth.log) for suspicious activity

 ---